codecrutch/Nori/README.md

 ![Screenshot of Splash](docs/assets/images/splash.png)

 ### Search
-Nori searches for businesses by sending ajax requests with query strings for `name` & `category`.
-The backend checks for these params and filters the businesses with SQL queries.
+Nori searches for businesses by sending ajax requests with query strings for `name`, `address`, `price_rating` & `category`.
+The backend is using PgSearch to search text of businesses and associated models like categories.

 ![Animation of search page](/docs/assets/images/searchbar.gif)